1TeaL/Shigaraki/README.md

 ## Latest Changelog, Next update(s)

+- 1.2.1
+    - Added Imp Boss to the passive indicator list (missed it).
 - 1.2.0
     - New Icons!
 (Courtersy of Mr.Bones)
     - Model setup for skin by Mr.Bones